peterhurford/peterhurford.github.io/_posts/2014-05-25-sunday-links-27.markdown

 -
 <!-- more -->

-Another musing redicted to Tumblr, this time about politics: <a href="http://peterhurford.tumblr.com/post/86762672854/why-are-politicians-crazy-one-potential-theory">"Why Are Politicians Crazy?: One Potential Theory"</a>:
+Another musing redicted to Tumblr, this time about politics: <a href="http://peterhurford.tumblr.com/post/86762672854/why-are-politicians-crazy-because-it-works">"Why Are Politicians Crazy?
+Because it Works"</a>:

 > There's a fundamental paradox with some politicians: they're smart enough to get law degrees from top universities, start a multi-million dollar political campaign, fund and sustain a multi-million dollar political campaign, and win a multi-million dollar political campaign, yet... some of these politicians are crazy.  ...Like off-the-wall crazy with their ideas.